-For nearly a hundred years, Morse Code was the official language of international communication for ships in distress.
-Then, at the end of the twentieth century, it officially went silent on the world’s oceans, replaced by more modern technologies.
+For nearly 100 years, Morse code was the official language of international communication for ships in distress.
+Then, at the end of the 20th century, it officially went silent on the world’s oceans, replaced by more modern technologies.

 “This is KPH San Francisco radio,” says Jack Martini.
 “It was alive!
 There was so much going on all of the time!
-It was a hum of a place, you walk in here it was humming.
-People were doing moving around copying code, moving, screaming all of that stuff which made it more than just a job.
+It was a hum of a place; you walk in here it was humming.
+People were moving around copying code, screaming, all of that stuff which made it more than just a job.
 It was a way of life is exactly what it was for us.
-Absolutely loved it.
+Absolutely loved it."

 In 1905, the station was set up as a way for merchants and ship owners to communicate with ships out at sea, and as a way for wealthy cruise ship passengers to check on their stocks and investments back home.

 But the station was destroyed in the 1906 earthquake and fire.
-Eventually, in 1946, it relocated to this remote corner of Pt.
-Reyes—after stops in San Francisco, Daly City, and Tomales Bay.
+Eventually, in 1946, it relocated to this remote corner of Point Reyes — after stops in San Francisco, Daly City, and Tomales Bay.
 Except for a few years during WWII, KPH stayed on the air.
-It was a money-maker: sending messages cost 50 cents a word, which even now isn’t cheap.
+It was a money-maker: sending messages cost 50 cents per word, which even now isn’t cheap.

 Martini started working at KPH in 1961.
 And he stayed until the very end.
 He was the one who closed the door and turned out the lights when the station went dark.

 “It was like a death in the family when they closed it,” he says.
 “It's still here though, isn't it?”

 Bringing KPH to life